sophsoph321/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-kubernetes-extension.md

 ```
 ## Extension-operator pod in azure-arc/kube-system namespace is crashing due to OOMKill
 This issue occurs when the extension's Helm chart size is large and there are multiple Helm releases on the cluster.
-To check the Helm history of the Azure ML extension, use the following commands:
+To check the Helm history of the Azure Machine Learning extension, use the following commands:
 ```
-# Check if there is a release of the Azure ML extension Helm chart installed on the cluster
+# Check if there is a release of the Azure Machine Learning extension Helm chart installed on the cluster
 # Note: The default namespace for the extension is usually 'azureml'.
 If you specified a different namespace during installation, replace 'azureml' with your namespace.
 helm list -n azureml